Intelligence Chiefs Say They Weren't 'Pressured' to Intervene in FBI Investigation

-Director of National Intelligence Dan Coats said he has "never been pressured" to intervene in an ongoing investigation, but he would not say whether President Trump asked him to influence the FBI's investigation into former National Security Advisor Mike Flynn.
+Director of National Intelligence Dan Coats said he has "never been pressured" to intervene in an ongoing investigation, but he would not say whether President Trump asked him to influence the FBI's investigation into former National Security Advisor Michael Flynn.

 Speaking at a hearing before the Senate Intelligence Committee on Wednesday, Coats reiterated that he had not felt pressured by Trump to interfere, but he said that he would not get into the details of conversations he had with the president.